 TE Lawrence - His Cycle Journeys

 Already as a boy, at the encouragement of his father, TE Lawrence was making long cycle rides around the English countryside.
-In the summer of 1906, as he turned 18, he began to explore further afield, riding out of Dinard on the northern coast of France, sometimes with his friend CF Beeson, nick-named Scroggs.
+In the summer of 1906, as he turned 18, he began to explore further afield, riding around Brittany from Dinard on the northern coast of France, sometimes with his friend CF Beeson, nick-named Scroggs.
 His aim was to see the medieval castles, cathedrals and abbeys of Brittany.

-In the Easter holidays of 1907 he undertook a long ride around Wales (see more about his trip to Wales), again to look at castles and abbeys, and then over that summer he made a number of trips out of Dinard again, this time photographing the buildings where there were no good postcards.
-He also undertook longer rides, riding more than 100 miles in a day - for instance overnight to Mont St Michel and then down to the Loire.
+In the Easter holidays of 1907 he undertook a long ride around Wales (see more about his trip to Wales), again to look at castles and abbeys, and then over that summer he undertook a journey through Normandy, into Brittany, and then down to the Loire Valley.
+He made a made a number of trips out of Dinard again, this time photographing the buildings of which there were no good postcards.

-Lawrence was collecting information, making sketches and sometimes photographing castles, abbeys and other medieval fortifications, initially because of his boyhood interest but later with a sharper focus, as research for his undergraduate thesis.
+Lawrence was collecting information, making sketches and sometimes taking photographs of castles, abbeys and other medieval fortifications, initially because of his boyhood interest but later with a sharper focus, as research for his undergraduate thesis.
 He would also collect and often send postcards, again as a record for his research.

-It’s worth adding that in 1909, between his second and third year at university, he walked for an extraordinary 1000 miles in Lebanon and Syria, this time looking at the crusader castles, over a period of three months: that’s an average 30 miles a day in 40 degree heat, on unmade roads in extremely unforgiving country.
+It’s worth adding that in the summer of 1909, between his second and third year at university, he walked for an extraordinary 1000 miles through Lebanon, Syria and modern-day Israel, this time looking at the crusader castles.
+Over a period of three months, often in 40 degree heat, he covered as much as 30 miles a day on unmade roads in extremely unforgiving country.
 He arrived back in Oxford three weeks late for his university term.